aledlie/Homage/_posts/2015-12-18-how-manys-are-there-to-get-from-austin-to-mumbai.markdown

 ---
 layout: post
 title: "How many routes are there to fly from Austin to Mumbai?"
+modified:
+categories: misc
-modified: And why did I pick the one that took me through JFK and CDG?
+excerpt: And why did I pick the one that took me through JFK and CDG?
-categories:
-excerpt:
 tags: []
+comments: true
 image:
   feature:
 date: 2015-12-18T03:47:46+05:30